maha304/Classification-Projects/Predicting financial failure of Canadien's companies/Readme.md

 This notebook provides a comprehensive analysis of a financial panel dataset through data exploration, feature engineering, model building, and evaluation.
 We'll examine the financial ratios and classification of various companies, extracting insights for further analysis.

 ## 📝 Table of Contents
-Project Overview
+1-Project Overview
-Dataset Overview
+2-Dataset Overview
-Key Features Explained
+3-Key Features Explained
-Next Steps
+4-Next Steps
-Requirements
+5-Requirements
-How to Run the Code
+6-How to Run the Code

 ## 🧐 Project Overview.